 What Is Laser Hair Removal?

-Laser hair removal is a quick, safe treatment for removing unwanted hair with little downtime or discomfort.
-Laser hair removal can be performed on both men and women on just about any area of the face or body.
-Common treatment areas on the face include the chin, upper lip, neck and ears.
-The eyebrows, sideburns and beard can be treated as well.
-On the body, patients often opt for hair removal on the forearms, underarms, hands, chest, abdomen, back, bikini line, and legs.
-Laser hair removal is even effective in treating ingrown hairs.
+The most common areas for laser hair removal on the face include the upper lip and chin.
+The sideburns and beard can be treated as well.
+On the body, patients often opt for hair removal on the neck, forearms, underarms, hands, chest, abdomen, back, bikini area, and legs.
+Laser hair removal is even effective for treating ingrown hairs.

 Laser Hair Removal – The Procedure